brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Cost** 70 gp

-Craft Magic Arms and Armor, _ [sleep](spell_dir/sleep#_sleep_
+Craft Magic Arms and Armor, _ [sleep](spell_dir/sleep#_sleep)_

 Sparkwake Starknife

 **Price** 21,324 gp; **Aura** moderate evocation; **CL** 8th; **Weight** 3 lbs.

-A faint trail of sparks marks the passage of this _+1 [shock](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_shock starknife_ whenever it is thrown.
-Once per day, its wielder may throw it so it transforms into an 8th-level _ [lightning bolt](spell_dir/lightningBolt#_lightning-bolt) _(Reflex DC 14 half, returning to its physical form at the end of the bolt's path.
+A faint trail of sparks marks the passage of this _+1 [shock](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_shock) starknife_ whenever it is thrown.
+Once per day, its wielder may throw it so it transforms into an 8th-level _ [lightning bolt](spells/lightningBolt#_lightning-bolt) _(Reflex DC 14 half), returning to its physical form at the end of the bolt's path.

 Construction Requirements

 **Cost** 10,824 gp

-Craft Magic Arms and Armor, _ [lightning bolt](spell_dir/lightningBolt#_lightning-bolt_
+Craft Magic Arms and Armor, _ [lightning bolt](spell_dir/lightningBolt#_lightning-bolt)_

 Spider's Fang

 **Price** 79,102 gp; **Aura** moderate evocation; **CL** 10th; **Weight** 1 lb.

 This punching dagger's blade is engraved with images of spider webs.
 Upon close inspection, the images seem to come alive as if spiders were swarming across the webs on the blade.
-Twice per day as a free action, this _+2 [keen](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_keen [wounding](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_wounding punching dagger_ can poison a living creature hit by an attack made by this weapon as the _ [poison](spell_dir/poison#_poison)_ spell (Fortitude DC 20 negates.
-In addition, the wielder gains a +2 competence bonus on [Acrobatics](skill_dir/acrobatics#_acrobatics checks made to move through an enemy's threatened area without provoking an attack of opportunity.
+Twice per day as a free action, this _+2 [keen](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_keen) [wounding](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_wounding) punching dagger_ can poison a living creature hit by an attack made by this weapon as the _ [poison](spells/poison#_poison)_ spell (Fortitude DC 20 negates).
+In addition, the wielder gains a +2 competence bonus on [Acrobatics](skill_dir/acrobatics#_acrobatics) checks made to move through an enemy's threatened area without provoking an attack of opportunity.

 Construction Requirements

 **Cost** 39,702 gp

-Craft Magic Arms and Armor, _ [bleed](spell_dir/bleed#_bleed_, _ [keen edge](spell_dir/keenEdge#_keen-edge_, _ [ray of enfeeblement](spell_dir/rayOfEnfeeblement#_ray-of-enfeeblement_
+Craft Magic Arms and Armor, _ [bleed](spells/bleed#_bleed)_, _ [keen edge](spell_dir/keenEdge#_keen-edge)_, _ [ray of enfeeblement](spells/rayOfEnfeeblement#_ray-of-enfeeblement)_

 Spirit Blade

 **Price** 48,502 gp; **Aura** moderate abjuration; **CL** 10th; **Weight** 1 lb.

 This wavy blade is almost transparently thin, and glows with ethereal energy upon being grasped.
-In addition to being a _+3 [ghost touch](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_ghost-touch dagger_, it can cast _ [dispel magic](spell_dir/dispelMagic#_dispel-magic _once per day.
+In addition to being a _+3 [ghost touch](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_ghost-touch) dagger_, it can cast _ [dispel magic](spells/dispelMagic#_dispel-magic) _once per day.

 Construction Requirements

 **Cost** 24,402 gp

-Craft Magic Arms and Armor, _ [dispel magic](spell_dir/dispelMagic#_dispel-magic_, _ [plane shift](spell_dir/planeShift#_plane-shift_, creator must be 9th level
+Craft Magic Arms and Armor, _ [dispel magic](spell_dir/dispelMagic#_dispel-magic)_, _ [plane shift](spells/planeShift#_plane-shift)_, creator must be 9th level

 Spirit Caller

 **Price** 25,302 gp; **Aura** moderate necromancy; **CL** 9th; **Weight** 2 lbs.

-The _spirit caller_ is a _+1 [ghost touch](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_ghost-touch mere club_ carved of nephrite jade.
+The _spirit caller_ is a _+1 [ghost touch](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_ghost-touch) mere club_ carved of nephrite jade.
 Incorporeal undead and ghosts struck by the _spirit caller_ must succeed at a DC 16 Will save or be drawn inside the mere and are trapped within it.
-When holding a spirit inside, the _spirit caller_ glows from within with the brightness of a candle and functions as a _+2 [ghost touch](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_ghost-touch undead [bane](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane mere club_.
+When holding a spirit inside, the _spirit caller_ glows from within with the brightness of a candle and functions as a _+2 [ghost touch](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_ghost-touch) undead [bane](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_bane) mere club_.
 The mere consumes the energy of the spirit inside in 1 hour, destroying it, and can hold but a single spirit at a time.
 The wielder can release a trapped spirit as a standard action.
 Ghosts consumed by a _spirit caller_ still rejuvenate as normal.

 Construction Requirements

 **Cost** 12,802 gp

-Craft Magic Arms and Armor_, [magic jar](spell_dir/magicJar#_magic-jar_, _ [plane shift](spell_dir/planeShift#_plane-shift_
+Craft Magic Arms and Armor_, [magic jar](spells/magicJar#_magic-jar)_, _ [plane shift](spell_dir/planeShift#_plane-shift)_

 Summoner's Sorrow

 **Price** 42,816 gp; **Aura** moderate abjuration; **CL** 9th; **Weight** 10 lbs.

 The _summoner's sorrow_ is a _+2 cold iron glaive_ that deals an extra 2d6 points of damage against summoned creatures, including eidolons.
 Once each round when the _summoner's sorrow_ damages a summoned or illusory creature, the wielder can make a dispel check as a free action to send away or destroy the creature.
-This is treated as a _ [dispel magic](spell_dir/dispelMagic#_dispel-magic_ spell targeted against the spell that created the creature, except that the wielder's base attack bonus is used in place of the wielder's or item's caster level.
+This is treated as a _ [dispel magic](spells/dispelMagic#_dispel-magic)_ spell targeted against the spell that created the creature, except that the wielder's base attack bonus is used in place of the wielder's or item's caster level.
 This ability has no effect on creatures that are called rather than summoned, or on summoned creatures that cannot be dispelled, such as a summoner's eidolon.

 Once per day as a free action, the wielder can attempt a _ [dismissal](spell_dir/dismissal#_dismissal)_ against a creature damaged by the weapon instead of dispelling it.
-This ability functions only against extraplanar creatures (whether summoned or not, and works as the spell of the same name with a Will save DC of 17.
+This ability functions only against extraplanar creatures (whether summoned or not), and works as the spell of the same name with a Will save DC of 17.
 The wielder cannot both dispel and dismiss in the same round.

 Construction Requirements

 **Cost** 21,566 gp

-Craft Magic Arms and Armor, _ [dismissal](spell_dir/dismissal#_dismissal_, _ [dispel magic](spell_dir/dispelMagic#_dispel-magic)_
+Craft Magic Arms and Armor, _ [dismissal](spells/dismissal#_dismissal)_, _ [dispel magic](spell_dir/dispelMagic#_dispel-magic)_

 Sun Blade